GoogleCloudPlatform/training-data-analyst/courses/data-engineering/demos/covid19/pipeline.md

 ```
 In a nutshell, we create a new directory for each day's imported data, then download it and import it into BigQuery.
 This is a super lazy script, as it automatically detects the schema and replaces the table each day, but NYT is updating the file in place each day, so that's all we need.

 To run the script once a day, we can just use good old Unix ```cron```.
 Every GCP project gets one free f1-micro class instance.
-To get your pipeline running in your own project, first create a BigQuery dataset named "covid19" in your GCP project, then start a new f1-micro instance and SSH into it.
+To get your pipeline running in your own project, start a new f1-micro instance and SSH into it.
 From there, run the following commands:

 ```shell script
 sudo apt-get update